zyrrus/miura/readme.md

 -   [ ] Reposition object orientation so that it is where the Miura center is
     -   MiuraBuilder + MiuraTransformer classes?

+## Left off at

+got the debug_vector function working. now debug what the dx, dy vectors are doing everywhere

+---

 ## Development Environment Setup

 1. Install the [Blender Development extension by Jacques Lucke](https://marketplace.visualstudio.com/items?itemName=JacquesLucke.blender-development)